thomd/notebook/README.md

 # Notebook

-A simple **wiki-like** application to manage my personal notes (mainly it-development and science stuff) as **markdown files** and store them in a private **git repository**.
+**Notebook** is a simple **wiki-like** application to manage my personal notes (mainly it-development and science stuff) as **markdown files** and store them in a private **git repository**.

-**Notebook** has a reduced and simple feature set for ease of use and was created with the intention of running it locally.
-This avoids hosting costs and security features like user authentication.
+**Notebook** has a reduced and simple user interface for ease of use and was created with the intention of running it locally.
+This avoids hosting costs and the need of security features like user authentication.

 **Notebook** is implemented as a **[React](https://react.dev)** frontend for rendering and editing the markdown pages.
 Below is a **Python** backend served by **Nginx** which provides a REST API via **[FastAPI](https://fastapi.tiangolo.com)** to read/write pages and commit/push to Github.